uhqd/esapiForDummies/README.md

 On the repository github page, click on the button **CODE** and copy the https link.
 In our example: https://github.com/uhqd/helloWorld.git

 On your computer, create an empty directory.
-This directory must be available from your Eclipse Station (to be executed).
+This directory must be visible from your Eclipse Station (to be executed).

 Open Visual Studio and select from the first Window: "Cloning a repository" (I trnslate the french version, so messages can be slightly different).
 A window is displayed